 As part of our inspection we asked for Care Quality Commission (CQC) comment cards to be completed by patients prior to our inspection.
-We did not receive any comment cards.
+We received 11 comment cards which were all positive about the service provided.
+Patient comments included that staff were nice and friendly, that they felt listened to, and that the service was quick and efficient.